Toward quantum scaling advantage in approximate optimization

-{\bf Introduction --} One of the central questions in quantum computing is quantum supremacy (or advantage): identifying problems (potentially useful) where quantum computers outperform classical ones~\cite{SupremacyReview,SupremacyCharacterization}.
-Despite intensive effort, a definitive demonstration remains elusive~\cite{RCSGoogle2024}.
-Quantum advantage may involve reduced computational complexity, faster runtime, or lower energy use.
-However, any claim of supremacy must compare quantum performance against classical algorithms, which continue to improve~\cite{QuantumComputerSimulations,SpoofingSupremacy,SpoofingSupremacySTOC,IsingIBMSimulation}.
-This was evident in the case of Random Circuit Sampling~\cite{Sycamore}, where the initial performance gap was later narrowed~\cite{IBMSycamore} and eventually closed~\cite{SycamoreSolution} by classical methods.
-Thus, with current intermediate-scale quantum devices~\cite{Preskill2018quantumcomputingin}, such claims often provoke further debate rather than resolve it.
-A similar situation occurred with a recent supremacy claim based on simulating physical systems~\cite{DWaveSupremacy}, which spurred rapid development of tensor-network techniques~\cite{DWaveSupremacyComment1,DWaveSupremacyComment2} and led to ongoing scrutiny~\cite{DWaveSupremacyResponse}.
+{\bf Introduction --} A central goal of quantum computing is to demonstrate quantum advantage -- tasks where quantum devices outperform classical ones~\cite{advantageReview,advantageCharacterization}.
+Despite major progress, a clear demonstration remains elusive~\cite{RCSGoogle2024}.
+Quantum advantage may manifest as reduced complexity, faster run-time, or lower energy use, but any claim must be validated against steadily improving classical algorithms~\cite{QuantumComputerSimulations,Spoofingadvantage,SpoofingadvantageSTOC,IsingIBMSimulation}.
+This was evident in random circuit sampling~\cite{Sycamore}, where an initial gap was soon narrowed~\cite{IBMSycamore} and later closed~\cite{SycamoreSolution} by classical methods.
+For current NISQ devices~\cite{Preskill2018quantumcomputingin}, such claims tend to provoke debate rather than consensus.
+A similar pattern followed a recent ``quantum advantage'' claim in physical simulation~\cite{DWaveadvantage}, which prompted rapid advances in tensor-network approaches~\cite{DWaveadvantageComment1,DWaveadvantageComment2} and continued scrutiny~\cite{DWaveadvantageResponse}.

-Another recent claim of quantum ``advantage'' was made in the context of approximate optimization~\cite{Lidar2025}, where quantum annealing on a D-Wave device was reported to scale better than ``\emph{the top classical heuristic algorithm}'' on Quadratic Unconstrained Binary Optimization (QUBO) problems~\cite{Glover2022}.
-QUBO is mathematically equivalent to the Ising model, \(H = -\sum_{i<j} J_{ij} s_i s_j - \sum_i h_i s_i\), with binary spin variables $s_i = \pm 1$, interaction strengths $J_{ij}$, and external fields $h_i$, and is therefore ideally suited to be executed on quantum annealing devices~\cite{zephyr}.
-Given the broad applicability of such problems, this claim is significant~\cite{QUBOSurvey}.
-However, like other supremacy claims, it hinges on the classical baseline -- in this case, Parallel Tempering with Isoenergetic Cluster Moves (PT-ICM)~\cite{PT-ICM}, a heuristic from the family of temperature-based annealing methods~\cite{SAReview}.
+A more recent claim~\cite{Lidar2025} reported a quantum advantage in approximate optimization, where D-Wave quantum annealing was said to outperform the ``\emph{top classical heuristic algorithm}'' on Quadratic Unconstrained Binary Optimization (QUBO) problems~\cite{Glover2022}.
+QUBO is equivalent to the Ising model, \(H = -\sum_{i<j} J_{ij}s_is_j - \sum_i h_i s_i\) with binary spin variables $s_i = \pm 1$, couplings $J_{ij}$, and local fields $h_i$.
+Thus, such problems are naturally suited for quantum annealers~\cite{zephyr}.
+Given their broad practical relevance~\cite{QUBOSurvey}, the claim deserves careful reexamination.